Successful Seed Starting to Get Your Garden Growing

 Seeds usually do best with a professional soilless mix.
 Use Seed Starting Mix for to maximize results.
 By avoiding soil at this stage, you minimize the risk of pests and soil-borne diseases damaging your young plants.

 Before starting seeds indoors, you must first decide what you want to plant outside, where it will be planted and when it will be planted.
 Not all seeds are good to start indoors.
 Root crops and cold-hardy seeds need to be planted directly outdoors as soon as warm weather allows.
-Some of the best vegetables to start inside are: Tomatoes, peppers, beans, vine crops and many herbs such as oregano, cilantro and basil.
+The following are great for seed starting:

 When selecting seeds, most vegetables will have several varieties to choose from.
 Choose the variety that is right for you based on space and light requirements.
 Once you’ve made your decision you can check the transplant dates to help determine the date you should start the seeds.